At 50, Watts relishes in a plethora of rich roles

 And Watts still has more coming up, including her role in the upcoming "Game of Thrones" prequel to air on HBO.
 The Oscar-nominated actress talked about the pressure of following the juggernaut series, playing a TV anchor in "The Loudest Voice" and how women are uniting more in Hollywood in the #MeToo era.

-AP: In "Ophelia" you play Hamlet's mother, but this prince isn't the protagonist of the story.
+AP: In "Ophelia" you play Hamlet's mother, but the prince isn't the protagonist of this story.

 Watts: This has been changed to the point of view of Ophelia's and in the play that we know, she was significantly different: quite young and pure.
 I mean she's still young pure and chaste and tragic, and then a little bit mad.
 And we find, I think with Shakespeare's works, often the women are a little bit one-dimensional, they're either like that or the opposite, overly sort of emotional or powerful and crazy.
 And so, it was nice to see a reimagining, that you can take a story like that and just turn it on its head.
 And it speaks to a new era and new generation.